WELL Price Hits $0.14 (WELL)

-WELL (CURRENCY:WELL) traded 9.5% higher against the U.S. dollar during the 1 day period ending at 10:00 AM Eastern on December 19th.
-During the last week, WELL has traded 26.7% higher against the U.S. dollar.
-One WELL coin can currently be purchased for $0.14 or 0.00000301 BTC on popular cryptocurrency exchanges.
-WELL has a market cap of $19.55 million and $19,630.00 worth of WELL was traded on exchanges in the last 24 hours.
+WELL (CURRENCY:WELL) traded 5.8% higher against the US dollar during the 24 hour period ending at 18:00 PM Eastern on December 23rd.
+WELL has a total market cap of $19.28 million and approximately $15,696.00 worth of WELL was traded on exchanges in the last 24 hours.
+In the last seven days, WELL has traded up 8.6% against the US dollar.
+One WELL coin can now be bought for approximately $0.14 or 0.00000277 BTC on cryptocurrency exchanges.

 - Polygon (MATIC) traded up 0.1% against the dollar and now trades at $2.00 or 0.00003275 BTC.